digiscot/digiscot-website/pages/onedigital/helpothers.md

 ---
 layout: page-onedigital
 title:
-excerpt:I want to help others to get online
+excerpt:
 permalink: /onedigital/helping-others
 ---

 <!-- ![One Digital](/images/onedigitalbadgegreen.jpg)           ![Big Lottery Fund](/images/smallbiglottery.jpg) -->

+## I want to help others to get online

 Right now in Scotland 1 in 5 adults lack Basic Digital Skills.
 These people are more likely to be older, poorer and facing other forms of disadvantage.